Will-ALVIDI/cppStartingKit/README.md

 * Add Python to your system path.

 Follow [this guide](https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path) for MinGW-w64 and adapt it to Python.
-The path you will have to add at the end is the main directory of your Python installation, where `python.exe` is sotred.
+The path you will have to add at the end of the process is the main directory of your Python installation, where the `python.exe` file is stored.

+* Relog or restart your computer to apply the changes.

 # Use the C++ Starting Kit build system